nataliecardot/deno-app/README.md

 # deno-app

-Simple app for practice with Deno.
+Simple todo app for practice with Deno and Oak, middleware framework for Deno's HTTP server.

 To execute file: `deno run app.ts`